 Well, I’m sorry to tell you that springs don’t really care about time.
 They’ll just take however long it takes them to come to a stop.
 And that’s a problem for me because I find it more intuitive and feel more in control when I can specify how long my animations will last.

-That means you can technically control the mass / stiffness / damping to match the exact time you want the spring to come to a rest.
+That means you can technically control the mass / stiffness / damping to match the approximate time you want the spring to come to a rest.

-To make things simple, you can set one of them to a constant, so I’ll pick stiffness as that's the simplest, and set it to 15 (the number here does not at all change the final spring since damping and mass are recalculated to overcome the stiffness).
-I want our damping coefficient to be 0.9 (remember this is the ratio as explained above, not the coefficient), and our animation to last 1 second.
+To make things simple, you can set one of the values a a constant.
+I’ll pick stiffness as that's the simplest, and set it to 15 (the number here does not at all change the final spring since damping and mass are recalculated to overcome the stiffness).
+I want our damping ratio to be 0.9 (remember this is the ratio as explained above, not the coefficient), and our animation to last 1 second.

 That leaves us with one value to calculate, our mass.

 After converting the damping coefficient to damping ratio, and solving the time formula for m we get:

 m = 0.0186975 × ζ² × k × t²